Chantal Hébert: Life and career

 Hébert was born on April 24, 1954, in Ottawa, Ontario, the oldest of five children of Micheline (Forest) and journalist Jean-Raymond St-Cyr.
 In 1966, her family moved to Toronto; while in the city, the then-12-year-old was enrolled in École secondaire catholique Monseigneur-de-Charbonnel.
 She then attended Toronto's first public francophone high school, École secondaire Étienne-Brûlé.
 After high school, Hébert obtained a Bachelor of Arts degree in 1976 in political science from the bilingual Glendon College of York University.
 She is a Senior Fellow of Massey College at the University of Toronto.

 Hébert began her media career in 1975 at the regional television and radio newsroom of the French-language Radio-Canada facility in Toronto.
 She eventually became their reporter covering provincial politics at Queen's Park.
 After Radio-Canada appointed Hébert to cover federal politics on Parliament Hill, she worked as bureau chief for Montreal's Le Devoir and La Presse.
 She has written columns appearing in The London Free Press, the Ottawa Citizen, the National Post, and Metro, and currently in Le Devoir and the Toronto Star.

-Hébert has two sons.
-The boys' father lives in Toronto, while Hébert lives in Montreal.